ElektraInitiative/libelektra/src/plugins/backend_odbc/README.md

 - infos/needs =
 - infos/recommends =
 - infos/placements = backend
-- infos/status = unfinished experimental
+- infos/status = experimental reviewed
 - infos/description = Plugin implementing full backend functionality for ODBC data sources

 ## Introduction

-This plugin is a backend plugin that retrieves data using ODBC (Open Database Connectivity) data sources.
+This plugin is a backend plugin that stores and retrieves data using ODBC (Open Database Connectivity) data sources.
 It was tested with unixODBC on Linux, but should also work with iODBC and Microsoft ODBC (on Windows).

 > If you want to use it with one of the latter two ODBC implementations, feel free to update this documentation with your experiences!